 Below you’ll find some ways to be social.
 A few of them can be done quickly but are still effective.

 - Dinner with friends (following social distanced guidelines)

 - Sign up for a class of your choice (it may have to be virtual for the time being)

 - Pick up the phone or video chat with a friend or family member

 - Start small conversations throughout your day with those around you

-- Say hello or smile at a stranger (this might feel uncomfortable, but it works!)
+- Say hello to a stranger (this might feel uncomfortable, but it works!)

 Congrats!!
 We made it to day 8!
 (I’m giving you a virtual hug right now!).
 Today let’s practice a self-care technique of our choice!